Senior Handbook

 Objectives

-3. construct and explain representations of identities, places, events and concepts
+3. Construct and explain representations of identities, places, events and/or concepts.

-8. make mode-appropriate language choices according to register informed by purpose, audience and context
+8. Make language choices according to register informed by purpose, audience and context.

-9. use language features to achieve particular purposes across modes.
+9. Use mode-appropriate language features to achieve particular purposes across modes.

 Prerequisites and Recommendations: None